dolittle/Studio/Documentation/getting-started.md

 # Getting started

+Studio is built on top of our own [Vanir](https://github.com/dolittle-entropy/vanir).

 ## Development Environment

 There is a shared development environment for the microservices.
-You can find this in the [Environment](./Environment) folder.
+You can find this in the [.dolittle](./.dolittle) folder.
 Open a terminal and run:

 ```shell